simongravelle/lammps-input-files/AmorphousCarbon/README.md

 ### How to

 Run the input.lammps file using LAMMPS, and visualise the 'dump' output using VMD.
-If you are new to LAMMPS and VMD, find [tutorials here](https://lammpstutorials.github.io/).
+If you are new to LAMMPS and VMD, you can find [tutorials and instructions here](https://lammpstutorials.github.io/).

 ### Output